you may ask

 In October 2024, the first Global Soil Security Summit was held in Sydney, Australia.

-3 days
+3 DAYS

 For three days, experts were gathered together to discuss soil security and the necessity of a Think Tank

-15 sessions
+15 SESSIONS

 Those sessions were necessary to build the ground to design effective soil policies to safeguard soil.

-15 countries
+15 COUNTRIES

 Experts came from Australia, United States of America, South Korea, Italy, Germany, Spain, South Africa, Brazil, Scotland, Indonesia, India, France, Iran, Colombia & Chile.

-5 continents
+5 CONTINENTS

 All continents were well represented by scientists, economists, lawyers and politicians.